Lost Highway (film)

-Lost Highway is a 1997 surrealist neo-noir psychological thriller horror film directed by David Lynch and co-written by Lynch and Barry Gifford.
-It stars Bill Pullman, Patricia Arquette, Balthazar Getty and Robert Blake in his final film role.
-The film follows a musician (Pullman) who begins receiving mysterious VHS tapes of him and his wife (Arquette) in their home.
-He is suddenly convicted of murder, after which he inexplicably disappears and is replaced by a young mechanic (Getty) leading a different life.
+Lost Highway is a 1997 surrealist neo-noir horror film directed by David Lynch, who co-wrote the screenplay with Barry Gifford.
+It stars Bill Pullman, Patricia Arquette, and Balthazar Getty.
+The film also features Robert Blake, Jack Nance, and Richard Pryor in their final film performances.
+The narrative follows a musician (Pullman) who begins receiving unmarked videotapes of his home before he is abruptly convicted of murdering his wife (Arquette).
+While imprisoned, he mysteriously disappears and is replaced by a young mechanic (Getty) leading a different life.

-Lost Highway was financed by the French production company Ciby 2000 and was largely shot in Los Angeles, where Lynch collaborated with frequent producer Mary Sweeney and cinematographer Peter Deming.
+Financed by French production company Ciby 2000 and Lynch's own Asymmetrical Productions, the film was largely shot in Los Angeles, where Lynch collaborated with frequent producer Mary Sweeney and cinematographer Peter Deming.
 The film's surreal narrative structure has been likened to a Möbius strip, while Lynch has described it as a "psychogenic fugue" rather than a conventionally logical story.
-The film's soundtrack, which was produced by Trent Reznor, features an original score by Angelo Badalamenti and Barry Adamson, as well as contributions from artists including David Bowie, Marilyn Manson, Rammstein, Nine Inch Nails and The Smashing Pumpkins.
+The film's soundtrack was produced by Nine Inch Nails frontman Trent Reznor, featuring an original score by Angelo Badalamenti and Barry Adamson as well as contributions from Nine Inch Nails, David Bowie, Marilyn Manson, Rammstein, and the Smashing Pumpkins.

 Upon release, Lost Highway received mixed reviews and grossed $3.7 million in North America after a modest three-week run.
-Most critics initially dismissed the film as incoherent, but it has since attracted a cult following and critical praise, as well as scholarly interest.
-Lost Highway is the first of three Lynch films set in Los Angeles, followed by Mulholland Drive in 2001 and Inland Empire in 2006.
-The film was adapted as an opera by the Austrian composer Olga Neuwirth in 2003.
+Most critics initially dismissed the film as incoherent; it has since garnered a cult following and scholarly interest.
+It is the first of three Lynch films set in Los Angeles, followed by Mulholland Drive (2001) and his final film Inland Empire (2006).
+The film was adapted into an opera by Austrian composer Olga Neuwirth in 2003.

 Plot

-Fred Madison, a Los Angeles saxophonist, receives a message on his house intercom: "Dick Laurent is dead."
-The next morning, his wife Renee finds a VHS tape on their porch containing a video of their house.
-After having sex, Fred tells her he had a dream about someone resembling her being attacked.
-He then sees Renee's face as that of a pale old man.
-Another tape arrives, showing shots of them asleep in their bed.
-Fred and Renee call the police but the detectives offer no assistance.
+Saxophonist Fred Madison receives a cryptic message on his intercom in the Hollywood Hills: "Dick Laurent is dead."
+Moments later, he hears tires screeching and sirens racing past his house.
+The next morning, his wife Renee finds a VHS tape on their porch showing eerie footage of their house.
+That night, Fred struggles during intimacy with Renee and confesses he dreamed of her being attacked.
+As he looks at her, he briefly sees the face of a pale, old man.

+The following day, another tape arrives, this time showing footage of Fred and Renee asleep in their bed.
+They call the police, but the detectives offer little help.